Two-level adiabatic transition probability for small avoided crossings generated by tangential intersections: Results

 The rest of this subsection is devoted to the concrete expression of the transition probability in Theorem \ref{mainthm} for typical models by means of the following geometric quantity on the (time-energy) phase space.
 For each $k=1,2,\ldots,n-1$, we denote the area enclosed by $V(t)$ and $-V(t)$ between $t_{k+1}$ and $t_k$ by

 \begin{example}[Two avoided crossings] Let the number $n$ of avoided crossings be two.
 Then the transition probability $P(\e,h)$ is $1$ (resp. $0$) modulo $\ord(\mu_*^2)$ if the sum $\sigma_2=m_1+m_2$ of the order of zeros is odd (resp. even).
 In particular, when the two zeros have the same order, one sees that $P(\e,h)=\ord(\mu_*^2)$ independent of the parity of the order.
-We give the coefficient $C_{*}(h)$ attached to $\mu_*^2$ in each situation: \begin{enumerate} \item[{\rm (a)}.] $m_1>m_2$;
+We give the coefficient $C_{*}(h)$ attached to $\mu_*^2$ in each situation: (Note that $v_1$ is always positive.) \begin{enumerate} \item[{\rm (a)}.] $m_1>m_2$;